-Council can only approve a rezoning that is consistent with the Official Community Plan therefore the requested change of 'Development Permit Area applied from DPA No.3 - Enhanced Design Control Residential to DPA No. 6 - Multi-Family Residential [Appendix A] must be considered for approval concurrent to the proposed rezoning.
+Council can only approve a rezoning that is consistent with the Official Community Plan, therefore, the requested amendment to Schedule H of the Official Community Plan to change the Development Permit Area applied to the subject parcel from DPA No. 3 - Enhanced Design Control Residential to DPA No. 6 - Multi-Family Residential [Appendix A] must be adopted concurrently with proposed rezoning bylaw.

 The Official Community Plan supports the expansion of housing types in residential areas.
-The immediate neighbourhood surrounding the subject property contains a mix of single family, two-family, townhouse and multi-family housing types.
+The immediate neighbourhood surrounding the subject property contains a mix of single family, two-family, townhouse, and multi-family housing types.
 Single and two-unit housing adjacent to the subject property to the north is designated to transition to townhouses in the future while the lands to the west and east on the south side of Craigflower Road are designated as Medium Density Residential on OCP Schedule B, the Proposed Land Use Designation map.
 Lands on the north side of Craigflower Road and on Fleming Street are also designated to intensify to Townhouses in the future thereby substantially increasing the density near Lampson Park and Esquimalt High School.
 This proposal is consistent with the vision of the OCP for this local area.